Air Conditioner Maintenance 101

 Central air is a blessing and a burden.
 While you feel fortunate to be able to keep your home cool when temperatures rise, you also worry about the costs of running your A/C and expensive equipment repairs.
-Fortunately, you can make the most of your central air conditioning unit with regular DIY maintenance.
+Fortunately, you can make the most of your HVAC unit with regular DIY air conditioner maintenance.
 This helps to bring the costs of ownership down so you can focus on creating a comfortable indoor retreat where you can cool off on hot summer days.
 Learn how you can perform some simple air conditioner tune-ups and how to recognize when it’s time to call in the pros.

 Check the Wiring